Yes, Detroit Metropolitan Wayne County Airport (DTW) is open and operational.

 Please visit our employment page.

-Yes, recycling bins are located throughout both terminals.
+Yes, recycling bins are located throughout the North Terminal.

 No, there are not showers in the terminals.
 However, The Westin Hotel does offer a fitness package, which includes the use of a shower.
 Please contact The Westin Hotel at (734) 942-6500 for more information.

-Yes.
-At the North Terminal, there is a Playport located near gate D17 and at the McNamara Terminal, there are play areas located in the A, B and C concourses.
+Yes, at the North Terminal, there is a Playport located near gate D17.
+At the McNamara Terminal, there are play areas located in the A, B and C concourses.